MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-experience-platform.md

 ## Create an audience in Adobe Campaign Standard

-To send the email for this campaign, we will use Adobe Campaign Standard.
+To send the email for this campaign, we'll use Adobe Campaign Standard.
 After importing the data into Adobe Experience Platform, we need to [create an audience](https://experienceleague.adobe.com/docs/campaign-standard/using/profiles-and-audiences/get-started-profiles-and-audiences.html#permission) in Adobe Campaign Standard using the data in Adobe Experience Platform.

 Learn how to [use segment builder](https://experienceleague.adobe.com/docs/campaign-standard/using/profiles-and-audiences/working-with-adobe-experience-platform/aep-using-segment-builder.html#building-a-segment) in Adobe Campaign Standard to define an audience based on the data in Adobe Experience Platform.